-Through Community Impact Grants, United Way of the Brazos Valley is investing over $325,000 in 2018-2020 to support programs demonstrating measurable impacts in the areas of education, financial stability and health.
+Through Community Impact Grants, United Way of the Brazos Valley is investing $325,000 in 2018-2021 to support programs demonstrating measurable impacts in the areas of health, education and financial stability.

 Men's Transitional Living Campus

 Adult & Teen Challenge of Texas exists to provide adults and families with an effective and comprehensive faith-based solution to life-controlling drug and alcohol problems in order for them to become productive members of society.

 Outreach to Teen Parents through the Mama Club

 Aggieland Pregnancy Outreach is on the front lines to prevent child abuse/neglect and to promote early literacy throughout the Brazos Valley.
 They provide support for unplanned pregnancies through counseling and outreach efforts to teen parents.

 Financial Literacy and Education

 Bryan College Station (BCS) Habitat’s comprehensive approach to homeownership provides solutions - not only to Bryan/College Station’s affordable housing crisis, but also the looming economic crisis that has adversely 11 affected the lives of low-income families.
 BCS Habitat’s Financial Literacy and Education program provides families with the resources they need to improve their personal and household financial management, alleviate debt problems, and set their families on a path toward successful homeownership.

 Mentoring Youth to Build Assets for Success

 Big Brothers Big Sisters of South Texas serving the Brazos Valley pair’s youth who need guidance and support with caring adult mentors.
 The program's services are proven to increase the likelihood youth will stay in school and aspire to complete high school and enter college, trade school or the military.
 The agency recruits, screens, and trains community volunteers, parents and targeted youth.